 One story goes that as soldiers were leaving home to fight the next battle their wives would tie red and white cloths around their waists.
 The red was meant to represent the blood that soldiers shed for the country.
 The white depicts the ashen faces of those family they have left behind.

 The Wearing & Giving of Martenitsa

-Martenitsi are red and white coloured bands or figurines that symbolise health and happiness, a lucky charm against evil spirits.
+Martenitsa are red and white coloured bands or figurines that symbolise health and happiness.
+A lucky charm against evil spirits.
 They are given away to friends and family and are worn around the wrist or on clothes.

 One has to wear it from March 1 until the end of the month.
 You can wear it on your wrist as a bracelet, on your coat or on your blouse.
-You are only supposed to take it off when you see a stork.
-Then you have to hang it on a tree which bears fruit or a tree that is in blossom.
+You are only supposed to take it off when you see your first stork. (which migrate to Bulgaria from Africa throughout the spring) Only then should you hang it on a tree which bears fruit or a tree that is in blossom.